-No matter what you’re abusing, detox starts with an intake interview to go over everything from your home life and substance use history to screening you for medical and mental health issues.
+No matter your drug of choice, detox starts with an intake interview to go over everything from your home life and substance use history to screening you for medical and mental health issues.
 The amount of time detox takes will then vary depending on various factors, such as the substances abused and the severity of the abuse.

-Cocaine and amphetamine abusers will suffer from withdrawal side effect such as mood swings, trouble sleeping, and food cravings in the days and weeks following drug cessation.
+Cocaine and amphetamine users will suffer from withdrawal side effects such as mood swings, trouble sleeping, and food cravings in the days and weeks following drug cessation.
 These symptoms will vary in intensity, getting stronger before they eventually subside.
-Stimulant addicts can expect to feel a wave of depression within the first 72 hours of detox, followed by the infamous crash that will leave them feeling depleted of all energy.
+Stimulant users can expect to feel a wave of depression within the first 72 hours of detox, followed by the infamous crash that will leave them feeling depleted of all energy.

-After some serious rest over the course of the first week, cravings for the drug subside, but return later in the first month for many patients.
+Over the course of the first week of detox, cravings for the drug subside but return later in the first month for many patients.
 Mood swings are common during the first month, as is severe physical and emotional discomfort.
-Benzodiazepines are prescribed for some stimulant-detox patients, but their efficacy is iffy at best.
-Among methamphetamine abusers specifically, the Foundation for a Drug-Free World notes a 93 percent relapse rate, so a strong aftercare plan is vital.
+Among methamphetamine users specifically, the Foundation for a Drug-Free World notes a 93 percent relapse rate, so a strong aftercare plan is vital.

 Detoxing from marijuana is somewhat easier than from other substances.
 Symptoms of withdrawal may include restlessness, chills, loss of appetite, headache, and more.
 While most symptoms develop within one to three days of last use and end by two weeks out, some people may struggle with insomnia and fatigue for up to a month.